 Maybe I’m lucky in this respect, but I don’t really have to try to feel motivated.
 I just wake up that way!!
 I always think of other people who are in worse situations and how they would wish they were in mine.

 I am always thankful for having enough to buy my food, having a roof over my head, and arms and legs that work.
 Also, I think working hard and enjoying the rewards of perseverance is a big motivator for me.
 Furthermore, I like to feel good; I hate not feeling my best at all times, as I’m very sensitive to body changes or malaise.
-I want to have a long quality of life to be able to fulfil my dreams.
+I want to have a long quality of life to be able to fulfill my dreams.

 I do want to live a long time but not in poor health.
 I have lots of plans and dreams still to pursue and I want to have the stamina and health to be able to enjoy them!